Skip to main content

 3. Set up two-factor authentication (recommended for security).

 Planning to share compute resources with your team?
 You can convert your personal account to a team account later.
-See Manage accounts for details.

 Step 2: Deploy a Bnode